Meez25/Scraper-books_to_scrape/README.md

 Et voila !
 Now you should have 2 directory, one "img" and one "csv_files".

-"csv" contains 50 csv files.
+"csv_files" contains 50 csv files.
 One per category.
 In each of those, you will find a list of the books.
 "img" contains all 50 categories and inside you will find the files named such as "universal_product_code.jpg"